Ruibao996/C-C-/README.md

-This file concludes the programming projects in CS110(Algorithm & Data Structure).
+Some cool homework or projects in C & C++!